markitx/dynamo-backup-to-s3/README.md

 ## Restore S3 backups back to Dynamo.

 `dynamo-restore-from-s3` is a utility that restores backups in S3 back to dynamo.
-It streams data down from S3 and throttles the download speed to match the rate of batch writes to Dynamo so it is suitable for restoring large tables without needing to write to disk or use a large amount of memory.
-Use it on an AWS EC2 instance to minimise network latency and provide best results.
+It streams data down from S3 and throttles the download speed to match the rate of batch writes to Dynamo.

+It is suitable for restoring large tables without needing to write to disk or use a large amount of memory.
+Use it on an AWS EC2 instance for best results and to minimise network latency.

 Can be run as a command line script or as an npm module.